Based-IT/Minecraft-Systemd/README.md

 To end interaction with the server, use the screen keyboard shortcut `Ctrl+a+d` or `Ctrl+d+a`.

-For remote interaction with the server, I recommend setting up SSH access only for the mcserver user account.
-Use a random port, and a very strong password like "M92Llja!@#4N".
-If you don't know what you're doing, use TeamViewer.
+For remote interaction with the server, I recommend setting up SSH access only for the mcserver user account (do not enable ssh login as root).
+Use a random port, and a very strong password as it will be attacked by internet sweeps.
+If you don't know what you're doing, use a friendlier solution like TeamViewer.